timtimkaaa/MyObsidianRepoo/Inbox/Feelings = actions, thoughts = communication.md

 Unlike me, Vova and Egor both use feelings instead of thoughts to understand the world, and both prefer actions over communication.
 And I think these two are connected.

-I think that when y
+I think that when you love through feelings more than thoughts, you are not as good at using thoughts, for example for communication.
+Buf

 ### Also check out / References